Ingrid-0906/KPMG-Internship-2022/Task_1/Data Quality Assessment.md

     Customer Addresses
     Transactions data in the past 3 months

+# The Task
+Draft an email to the client identifying the data quality issues and strategies to mitigate these issues.
+Refer to ‘Data Quality Framework Table’ and resources below for criteria and dimensions which you should consider.

+# Solution
-You decide to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.
+To start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data taking as an example the Data Quality Framework Table already used as a model that my team may use to evaluate a dataset:

+- Accuracy -> Correct Values
+- Completeness -> Data Fileds with values
+- Consistency -> Values free from contradictions
+- Currency -> Values up to date
+- Relevancy -> Data Items with Value Meta-Data
+- Validity -> Data containing allowable values
+- Uniqueness -> Values that are duplicated